amberbancroft/TikTok-clone/README.md

 ## Application Architecture

 The frontend is created using Python, React, and CSS.
 The backend is created with Python and Flask with a SQLAlchemy database.
-The complete project is deployed to its own Heroku server.
+The complete project is deployed to a Heroku server.

-##### Overview of application architecture

-##### TikTok SQLAlchemy database schema

 ## Frontend Overview

 The frontend is built based off inspiration from the original TikTok, tiktok.com.
 All logos, designs, and UI have been supplied by Tiktok.

-Styling was handled using CSS in Python.
+Styling was handled using CSS as well as Material-UI.

 ## Backend Overview

 The Flask backend is a collection of RESTful routes serving data to the frontend and an interface with the SQLAlchemy database.

-## Conclusion